SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 on the state.
 The UBI is a claim a non-worker has on someone else's labour.
 F-ing disgusting.

+### What About Justification for "tax the rich"?

+Bullsh1t.
+Why would you want to condition taxing the rich on the payment of a UBI?

+Tucco: *"If you want to speak, speak, don't talk."*

+If you want to tax the rich, tax the rich, don't posture.

+This must go hand-in-hand with the point the JG buffer would be maybe 5% of the workforce tops, worst case, in a recession --- and even then the JG makes sure a "recession" is typically pretty much only a mild business downturn.
+This has practically zero inflationary impact, mild inflation bias on the way down which is exactly what you'd want.

+Imagine if UBI was indexed so it actually "worked" as intended -- this would have true hyperinflationary potential, not that this would matter on a float, but it defeats the purpose and is politically unsustainable.
+The disingenuous douchebag argument "but ubi has worked in Alaska and Norway... etc" is crap --- it is financed to be non-inflationary in those cases thanks to oil revenues.
+A ubi is always "paid for" on the back of workers or the environment, one way or another.

+### What About "No Data Supporting JG Efficacy"?

+Another disingenuous argument is that "a ubi has worked in places, whereas we have no data a JG works."
+I find this despicable.
+Firstly, UBI has not worked anywhere if you look at the macro picture.
+All gains be those in poverty thanks to a UBI have been born as costs to low paid workers elsewhere, usually in other countries.

+Secondly, the Argentina *Jefes y Jefas* program, and the Indian Rural JG, were/are not full JG implementations.
+So is the UBI shill's argument the JG would work worse if fully implements... in a non-corrupt country?
+Don't make me laugh.

+Youth activists in India during COVID wanted the government to expand the Rural JG program, they did not want a hand-out.
+Go ahead, fact-check me, please.

+The survey information collected from the Jefas program was amazing support for JG over UBI.
+It benefited mostly rural women, and after the neoliberal chauvinists cancelled the program the women still wanted to work, they did not value the replacement welfare hand-out, it was almost an insult, and they preferred the work to the welfare.
+Again, fact-check me, please.
+(I could be wrong, write me if I am.)

+from what I can tell a careful unbiased non-cherry picked examination of available data and survey opinion, favours a JG over a ubi both economically and politically.
+By "favours politically" I mean in the demographic that really matters, not the white liberal privileged condescending PMC, but the based working class.

 ### Isn't a Job Guarantee Fetishising "Work"?

 F-off with that bullsh1t.
 Honest work for public service is righteous.
 There is no